onekiloparsec/aa-js/README.md

 - Moved all (non-Earth) planets modules inside a `planets` folder.
 - **Addition of numerous orbital getters for planets** (mean longitude, semi-major axis, inclination, eccentricity...)
 - Much easier and cleaner distinction between *heliocentric* and *geocentric* coordinates of planets.
+- Added easy accessor for apparent geocentric equatorial coordinates of planets.
 - Added a transformation from equatorial to *topocentric* coordinates.
 - Important bugfix on `getPositionAngle` and `getPhaseAngle` in the `Moon` module.
+- Added easy accessors for rise, transit and set times for every planet.

 Available Modules
 ================